 Banks and other traditional financial Institutions remain more secure, but they also provide next to no return these days.
 Due to inflation, keeping money in the bank will often decrease your purchase power rather than growing your wealth.

-Why it crowdlending an attractive option for borrowers?
+Why is P2P lending an attractive option for borrowers?

 In many countries interest rates offered by banks to consumers and small businesses are through the roof.
-Thus for borrowers, crowdlending is a cost effective alternative to traditional loan financing.
-The crowdlending industry also takes pride in being transparent and not charge hidden fees.
+Thus for borrowers, P2P lending is a cost effective alternative to traditional loan financing.
+The P2P lending industry also takes pride in being transparent and not charge hidden fees.

 Some investors opt for P2P lending if they are unable to access traditional bank loans.
 This in particular is the case for small startup businesses, as most banks are vary of lending to young businesses.